bitcart/bitcart-docs/bitcartcc-basics/walkthrough.md

 ![Edit default templates pop-up](../.gitbook/assets/edit\_templates\_popup.png)

-Note that in the example image above it is not neccesary to connect default templates for each store, as the template we created is named notification, therefore overriding default ones for each store.
+Note that in the example image above it is not necessary to connect default templates for each store, as the template we created is named notification, therefore overriding default ones for each store.

 ## Payouts